mircealungu/mircea/notes/Book-Reviews.md

 # Books

 ## 2024

+gulag archipelago

+- the soviet paranthesis inthe history of russia

+-

 ## Dominion, Tom Holland
 Notes
 - In the story of Job, "the court of God" seems to be inspired by the court of Cyrus the Great - an emperror that the jews admired because he freed them from their babilonian captivity; even Satan is modeled by the approach Cyrus would have of sending messengers across the empire